CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 Let's try using contact energy to see if we can make the cell non-pixelized - ``Demos/CompuCellPythonTutorial/ElongatedCellsTutorial/Tutorial_02``
 The rationale is as follows: Volume energy will asure the number of pixel in the cell is roughly 25 and the contact energy's task will be to keep cell from pixelizing by penalizing cell-Medium interface.
-As you recall CC3D minimizes energy so if we use positive contact coefficient between cell and the Medium the simulation the pixelized cell will have quite a high energy - because many single pixels are surrounded by Medium and each such pixel will bring up total energy by multiples of contact energy coefficient.
+As you recall, CC3D minimizes energy so if we use positive contact coefficient between cell and the Medium, the simulation the pixelated cell will have quite a high energy - because many single pixels are surrounded by Medium and each such pixel will bring up total energy by multiples of contact energy coefficient.

-The actual number of interfaces between single pixel and Medium is control by ``<NeighborOrder>`` input in Contact PLugin.
+The actual number of interfaces between single pixel and Medium is control by ``<NeighborOrder>`` input in Contact Plugin.
-In our case we are including interfaces up to 4th nearest neighbor - ``<NeighborOrder>4</NeighborOrder>`` .
+In our case, we are including interfaces up to 4th nearest neighbor - ``<NeighborOrder>4</NeighborOrder>`` .

 Let's look at the new specification of Contact energy: